Rio de Janeiro in 4 Days

 Marmoset

-Then descended and, just as we’re discussing how to reach the hotel, the non-existent bus appeared round the corner.
+Then we descended again and, just as we were discussing how to reach the hotel, the non-existent bus appeared round the corner.
 We were nowhere near a bus stop, so we just smiled and waved at the bus driver, who took pity and picked us up.

 Sugarloaf Mountain